 3/ Kirk Yetholm to Wooler

-From Kirk Yetholm, the route heads out eastwards following the Pennine Way towards the border.
-From here it crosses into England, through conifer woods and across moorlands to Hethpool in the College Valley, where it turns northeast to Torleehouse Farm.
+From Kirk Yetholm, the route follows the Pennine Way eastwards towards the border.
+From here it crosses into England, through conifer woods and across moorlands to Hethpool in the College Valley, where it turns towards Torleehouse Farm.
 Here it turns sharply east across the foothills of the Cheviots, which had some more deep snowdrifts.
 I walked cautiously along this section towards Wooler.

 Fortunately I had walked this stretch on day walks, so I knew the route well enough not to rely on the landmarks which were now covered in snow.
-I would probably not have attempted the Northumberland National Park stretch otherwise.
 I later learned that quite a few people had cancelled accommodation along the route because of the weather.
 I didn’t take many photos during this monochrome stretch of snow and grey skies, focussing instead on where I was putting my feet.
-The Youth Hostel at Wooler was a welcome sight at the end of that long, slow but exhilarating walk over the hills, which were completely transformed by the blanket of snow.
+The Youth Hostel at Wooler was a welcome sight at the end of that long, slow but exhilarating walk over the hills, which were transformed by the blanket of snow.

 4/ Wooler to Fenwick

 By contrast the next day seemed like an early summer’s day, with sunshine, blue sky and larks singing as I left Wooler behind.
-I climbed up towards Weetwood moor to see the snow still lying on the Cheviot.
+I climbed up towards Weetwood moor where I could see the snow still lying on the Cheviot.

 The sound of skylarks accompanied me over the gentle hills dotted with farms up to St Cuthbert’s cave.